mbasaglia/glaxnimate/docs/docs/contributing/lottie.md

 #### Easing Handles

 They are objects with `x` and `y` attributes, which are numbers within 0 and 1.
+You might see these values wrapped around arrays.

 They represent a cubic bezier, starting at `[0,0]` and ending at `[1,1]` where the value determines the easing function.